davidhenty/PythonHPCprep/README.md

-To test your numpy installation, download and unzip [PythonHPCexamples.zip](PythonHPCexamples.zip) and open `examples.ipynb` in a Juptyre notebook.
+To test your numpy installation, download and unzip [PythonHPCexamples.zip](PythonHPCexamples.zip) and open `examples.ipynb` in a Jupyter notebook.
 The notebook also includes a simple test which you can run after installing your MPI installation below.